 - 2 tablespoons milk

-- In a large bowl, combine the flour, freeze-dried strawberries, sugar, baking powder and salt.
+- In a large bowl, combine the flour, pulverized freeze-dried strawberries, sugar, baking powder and salt.

-- With a pastry cutter, cut the cold, sliced butter into the flour mixture.
+- With a dough blender, cut the cold, sliced butter into the flour mixture.
 Once this is complete, the mix will be coarse crumbles and look a little like wet sand.